Following are basic definitions of terms you should know to understand the concepts of affiliate marketing.

 Payment processor: A service, such as Cash App, Skrill or PayPal, often used by a business to handle commission payment from the business to the affiliate.

-Promote: To encourage the purchase of a product or use of a service especially through advertising.
+Promote: To encourage the purchase of a product or use of a service; advertise.

-Residual commissions: Additional money paid to the affiliate, generated from subsequent purchases by the affiliate's referrals (i.e. requiring no additional effort by the affiliate).
+Residual commissions: Additional money paid to the affiliate, generated from subsequent purchases made by customers the affiliate previously generated (i.e. requiring no additional effort by the affiliate).

 Sponsor: The person who introduces or who is credited with introducing someone to an affiliate opportunity.
 Although it might seem to imply more, a "sponsor" (relative to affiliate marketing) does nothing more than make an introduction.